apapad02/DSC511-Project/README.md

 The best model for the binary classification problem to predict if a user recommended or not the game is using the Random Forest Classifier with these hyperparameters: Number of trees to train: 20 and Maximum depth of the decision trees: 5 (default value)

-- **Text Analysis: ** We begin the text analysis part by cleaning the review column and creating the pipeline.
+- **Text Analysis:** We begin the text analysis part by cleaning the review column and creating the pipeline.
 Firstly, we split the sentences in set of words using the tokenizer and we remove the stopwords using the remover.
 Also, HashingTF is used to map a set of words to fixed-length feature vectors, where each word is represented as a feature and the value of the feature corresponds to the frequency of the word in the sentence.
 The IDF is then computed to determine the inverse document frequency, which forms part of the TF-IDF measure, emphasizing the importance of a word based on its rarity across documents.
 Then the Logistic Regression is applied as a classification algorithm to predict categorical outcomes.
 Finally, our text is pushed through the pipeline, and we evaluate our metrics before transforming our original DataFrame to consist of the new columns.

 - **Sentiment Analysis:** The project involves analyzing the textual content of the reviews to categorize them as positive or negative.
 This way we quantify the sentiment of each review based on its context.

--**Recommendation:** We take the nouns of each review using a POS tagging method, this way we can perform TF-IDF on the nouns.
+- **Recommendation:** We take the nouns of each review using a POS tagging method, this way we can perform TF-IDF on the nouns.
 This way each game is characterized by a set of nouns.
 We used the ALS algorithm to recommend to each author some apps that may he likes.

--**Graph Analysis:** Beyond traditional analysis, the project explores graph analysis to understand the relationships and network effects within the data.
+- **Graph Analysis:** Beyond traditional analysis, the project explores graph analysis to understand the relationships and network effects within the data.
 We build our graph using the video games and the review authors as Vertices, and the reviews themselves as Edges, and using our target variable as the weight.
 However, due to the datasets great sparsity it is difficult to build well-connected graphs.
 So, we continued our graph analysis attempts for clearly research purposes.